What is advanced surface ablation for the eyes?

 Learn more about advanced surface ablation

 If you are considering advanced surface ablation, you must consult an experienced eye surgeon who can evaluate your specific situation and determine if this procedure is proper for you.
-Call Shenandoah Lasik and Cataract Center of Winchester, VA, to book an appointment with Drs.
-John A. Stefano and Michael Bert.
+Call Shenandoah Lasik and Cataract Center of Winchester, VA, to book an appointment with our providers and Michael Bert.
 The office can be reached at 540-722-6200 and is open to new patients and the area.